MarcoFavorito/google-hashcode-2019/docs/DESIGN.md

 Notice, we use s1 to denote interchangeably the slide and the set of tags in that slide.
 Also, we denote with `//` integer division (`/` and then floor).

+The main questions to answer are:

+- given the current slide, how to find the best next slide
+- how to pack vertical pictures in a good way.

 ### Observations

 Given two slides s1 and s2, whose cardinality of the tag set is N.